 Maybe you’re looking to meet people who share your interests in nature, or you want to develop new interests, or wilderness skills.
 If so, finding local clubs and groups can be a great way to find things to do and places to go.
 There are groups for orienteering, geocaching, birding (so many for birding), hiking and trail associations (ditto), hiking with your dog — pretty much anything you can think of, and most welcome beginners.

-This is another kind of search that can become overwhelming with page after daunting page of links that may or may not be useful.
+This is another kind of search that can become overwhelming with so many results that may or may not be useful.
 If you’re looking for something specific, make sure your search terms match your goals as specifically as possible.
 For instance, I’ve been researching different hiking and trail groups in the Maryland/DC region and my search on “hiking clubs” + “washington, dc” led me to Washington Women Outdoors.

 -